Skip to content

 CROSS-SECTIONAL · across names, one daterank the universe → IC = corr across namesTIME-SERIES · one asset, over timeforecast vs realized over time → corr over time

-Left: the ranker's skill is “did high scores out-rank low scores today?”
-Right: the timer's skill is “did my forecast call each asset's own path?”
-Different questions, different scorecards.
+Left: the ranker's skill is whether high scores out-ranked low scores at each date.
+Right: the timer's skill is whether the forecast called each asset's own path.
+The two skills answer different questions, so they get different scorecards.

-The Fundamental Law of active management, , makes the failure precise.
-For a ranker, breadth = names and IC = cross-sectional rank correlation.
-For a timer, breadth = independent time periods and the relevant correlation is over time — and effective breadth collapses under serial and cross-asset correlation, .
-Apply the wrong one and the headline number is meaningless.
+The Fundamental Law of active management, , states the problem precisely.
+For a ranker, breadth is the number of names and IC is the cross-sectional rank correlation.
+For a timer, breadth is the number of independent time periods and the relevant correlation runs over time — and effective breadth shrinks under serial and cross-asset correlation, .
+Apply the wrong definition and the headline number is meaningless.

 You've seen the two families and why each needs its own scorecard.
-The full evaluation framework — the gates, the metrics, and the interactive labs — unlocks once your account is activated.
+The rest of the guide — the eight questions, the metric deep-dives, and the interactive labs — unlocks free the moment you sign in.

-• The full cross-sectional scorecard — rank IC, quantile spreads and thresholds
+• Part A — the cross-sectional scorecard: rank IC, quantile spreads and typical healthy ranges

-• The three-tier time-series verdict and forecast-quality diagnostics
+• Part B — the three-tier time-series verdict and forecast-quality diagnostics

 Checking your access…